Norman Geisler: Biography

-Geisler's decades of degree work overlap a professorial career begun at Detroit Bible College (1963–66) and continued at Trinity Evangelical Divinity School (1969–70) and Trinity College (1970–71).
-He was later Chairman of Philosophy of Religion at Trinity Evangelical Divinity School (1970–79) and Professor of Systematic Theology at Dallas Theological Seminary (1979–88).
+Geisler's decades of degree work overlapped a professorial and academic career begun at Detroit Bible College (1959–66) and continued at Trinity Evangelical Divinity School (1969–70), and Trinity College (1970–71).
+Beginning in 1970, he served as the Chairman of Philosophy of Religion at Trinity Evangelical Divinity School (1970–79), and later as Professor of Systematic Theology at Dallas Theological Seminary (1979–88).